 Teachers at The Prentice School are fully credentialed in the subject areas they teach.
 Additionally, they have advanced training in Orton Gillingham.
 We believe in teaching to each student’s strengths through research-based methods and multi-sensory instructional strategies.
 Our program is designed to deliver academic content in a manner that is intensive, explicit, systematic, cumulative, and structured.
 We’re committed to small group instruction.
 Academics are tailored to meet each student’s needs, whether they are at, below, or above grade level.
 A dynamic and small classroom environment engages students and encourages them to explore learning in a way that is conducive to the individual student’s learning style.

-Our evidence-based instructional approaches and support services have been proven to be effective in supporting students who struggle in the traditional classrooms because their reading, writing, spelling, math and organizational skills don’t match their cognitive potential.
+Our evidence-based instructional approaches and support services are effective in supporting students who struggle in the traditional classroom because their reading, writing, spelling, math and organizational skills don’t match their cognitive potential.
 Because our faculty and stuff understand our learners, they teach in the way that maximizes our students’ strengths.

 We are committed to small group instruction.
 The Prentice School’s student: faculty ratio is 10:1.
-To more fully address our students’ learning needs, students are placed into small learning groups based on their abilities and skill levels.
+To more fully address our students’ learning needs, students are placed into smaller learning groups for certain subject matter based on their abilities and skill levels.
 By utilizing this leveling system, we can meet our students at their present level of performance to remediate foundational skills, build confidence and ultimately find success.
 These small groups also allow for increased engagement and more targeted intervention and instruction.

 Our Elementary and Junior High Curriculum include Language Arts, Social Studies, Science, Math, Educational Technology and Physical Education.